 As sports betting providers enter new markets, their goal is to attract as many new users as possible.
 Beyond the traditional advertising methods and promotional opportunities for bettors, there has been a growing trend of sportsbooks signing sponsorship deals with local pro teams as a means of gaining even more exposure.

 The top pro leagues, such as the NFL, have all signed various deals as well, so the days of keeping wagering at a distance appear to be in the past.
-Since sports betting isn’t legal in Ohio yet, the floodgates haven’t opened.
-However, the Cleveland Cavaliers got ahead of the curve by announcing a deal with Caesars that will include a sports betting lounge in Rocket Mortgage FieldHouse.
+The Cleveland Cavaliers got ahead of the curve by announcing a deal with Caesars that will include a sports betting lounge in Rocket Mortgage FieldHouse.
 The Cleveland Browns inked a deal with Bally Sports and their BallyBet platform in late April 2022.

 Futures and prop betting in Ohio

 While sports betting hasn’t yet gone live in Ohio, we can still look ahead to what we can expect when it happens.
 In short, bettors will have access to all of the top markets and bets.
 For the latter, top options include moneyline, spread and total bets on all of the top games.

 You’ll also be able to expand your horizons in a number of directions.
 Two of the top areas to scope out are futures betting and props.
 Futures are wagers that require a long-term view, while props open the doors to more wagering opportunities on games.
 For the futures market, top options include placing wagers in advance on the winners of the following big games and events: